NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Rime Foil.md

 * * *

-**Effect** You cast 5th-rank [[Spells/Phantom Prison|Phantom Prison]] on the target (DC 22 Will check to disbelieve).
+**Effect** You cast 5th-rank [[Phantom Prison|Phantom Prison]] on the target (DC 22 Will check to disbelieve).
 If the target has been damaged by a _shattered plan_ in the last round, the DC is instead DC 24 Will check.

 * * *